Promoting Employee Health

 Promotion Structure

-We assign a "health leader" in each division, formulate an annual plan for health promotion (Health Action plan), work on health promotion with colleagues, work to improve personal health awareness (Health Literacy) and activate the organization.
+We assign a “health manager” (section chief) and “health promotion leader” in each division, formulate an annual plan for health promotion (Health Actions), further health promotion measures with colleagues, strive to improve personal health awareness (Health Literacy), and mobilize the organization.

-In addition, we support the group companies in and outside Japan appropriately, based on the hygiene situation and medical environment in each region and country, thereby promoting mental and physical health of our associates.
+In addition, we provide appropriate support to the Group companies in Japan and overseas, based on the hygiene situation and medical environment in each country and region, thereby promoting the mental and physical health of our associates.

 Specific Initiatives